-We could title this post, Fossilized bees discovered to be fossilized bees.
+We could title this post, “Fossilized bees discovered to be, fossilized bees”.
 Let me explain.

 Much ado is made out of this research as though this is a spectacular discovery; that bees are specialized for certain pollen collection.
-What surprised the scientists is that for 4 million years, the difference between the ages of the two fossil bee collections, no real change in behavior was seen since both sets of fossils showed the same kind of generalizations and specializations.
+What surprised the scientists most is that for 4 million years, the difference between the ages of the two fossil bee collections, no real change in behavior was seen since both sets of fossils showed the same kind of generalizations and specializations.

 But as the article continues.
 It turns out that the bees of today are also specialized in their pollen collections but generalized in what they use for food.
 The one thing that surprised the researchers is also the one thing they ignored.
 Amazed that the bees had not changed in 4 million years, they missed the fact that neither of these bee types had changed in 48 million years; not their behaviors nor their body plans had changed.
 Bees remained bees.